NicoLouis-be/home-assistant-bolt-energy/README.md

 # home-assistant-bolt-energy

-pyscript to automatic import the variable new tariff of bolt energy
+pyscript to automatic import the new variable tariff of "bolt energy"

 prices are fetched from the online pdf file that bolt updates every month or quarter